 The extendable B-Table, designed in 1950, is Marcel Gascoin's ingenious response to the limits imposed by by France’s compact postwar housing.
 Inspired by techniques used in boats, he created a two-in-one table that converts from a square table for four to a round table for six.
 The passage between the two is done in one smooth movement thanks to the magnetic mechanism.

-Materials solid wood and veneer
+Materials solid oak and veneer

 Simple, sturdy and space-efficient – the extendable S-Table showcases designer Marcel Gascoin’s mastery of form and function.
 The rectangular tabletop slides apart to allow the two neatly-concealed extension leaves to be slotted into place, giving options for six, eight or ten dinner guests.
 Conceived in 1951 by Gascoin for the living quarters of the Supreme Headquarters Allied Powers Europe (SHAPE) in France, the ingenious flexibility and understated elegance that made it popular then is just as relevant now.

-Materials solid wood & veneer
+Materials solid oak & veneer

 French designer Marcel Gascoin (1907-1986) was one of the leading furniture designers of the post-war era.
 He is recognized for the vital role he played in the reconstruction of France after the Second World War, when his modular storage units and matching sets of wooden furniture, which focused on clean aesthetics and functionality, became a staple for French households.

 During the post-war housing crisis in France, Gascoin worked as an interior architect and designer for the French Ministry of Reconstruction and Urbanism, designing and building homes as well as the furniture to go inside them.
 He drew on his long-held love of wood, his childhood fascination with compact and efficient nautical interiors, and his training as an interior designer and cabinetmaker to create a new standard for furniture.